 The role for women in IP and innovation

-In the field of IP, as in many spheres of public life in the recent years, gender equality is not only encouraged but a major objective.
-We are identifying the positive results of these efforts, particularly in the field of research and innovation, where the diversity of human intelligence and creativity is essential and not depending on gender.
-Significant inventions are created by women inventors, such as Marie Curie – inventor and the only Nobel Prize female winner for physics and chemistry, the Bulgarian Sevelina Shopov in the field of pharmacy, and others, without whose creativity the world of health and medicine would not be the same.
-Even today, women are driving many of the key innovation processes and are often on the golden list of inventors, which the Patent Office celebrates every year.
-It is remarkable that, while a decade ago women were mainly represented in the fields of biology and chemistry, today we also see them more and more as engineers, founders of start-ups, entrepreneurs, managers, professions that also require knowledge of the specifics of intellectual property.
+In the field of IP, as in many spheres of public life in recent years, gender equality is not only encouraged but a major objective.
+We are identifying the positive results of these efforts, particularly in research and innovation, where the diversity of human intelligence and creativity is essential and not dependent on gender.
+Significant inventions are created by women inventors, such as Marie Curie – inventor and only female Nobel Prize winner for physics and chemistry; the Bulgarian Sevelina Shopov in the field of pharmacy; and others, without whose creativity the world of health and medicine would not be the same.
+Even today women are driving many of the key innovation processes and are often on the golden list of inventors, which the Patent Office celebrates every year.
+It is remarkable that, while a decade ago women were mainly represented in the fields of biology and chemistry, today we also see more and more engineers, founders of start-ups, entrepreneurs, managers etc. professions that also require knowledge of the specifics of intellectual property.

 In 2022, the Bulgarian Patent Office received 40 patent applications from female inventors and co-inventors, which accounts for 23.4% of the total number of applications.
-The largest number of applications, being 21, is in the aggregate technical field of Electrical and Electronic Engineering, which represents 34.4% of the total application activity in that field.
+The largest number of applications, 21, was in the aggregate technical field of Electrical and Electronic Engineering, which represents 34.4% of the total application activity in that field.
 The next highest number of applications, 15, was in the aggregate area of Chemistry, Pharmaceuticals and Biotechnology, where the relative share was 45.5%.
-The lowest patent activity of women is in the aggregate area of Mechanical Engineering, where only 4 applications have been filed, accounting for only 8.8% of the total.
+The lowest patent activity of women was in the aggregate area of Mechanical Engineering, where only 4 applications have been filed, accounting for only 8.8% of the total.

 How can we do more to support women’s talent in the field of IP and innovation

 Many years of experience have shown that the key lies in education and additional professional qualifications.
-Not without importance are the conditions that the environment offers for the development of women's talent in the field of IP and innovation.
-The more innovation-oriented an economy is, the stronger the link between research and industry, the more successful the role of women in IP and innovation.
-Women contribute to innovation not only with their intellect and creativity, but also with their special insight into creating innovative solutions to make everyday life easier, for instance, the microwave, the dishwasher, the car cleaner, the clothes zipper, etc. I have the privilege and honour as the President of the Patent Office of the Republic of Bulgaria, along with its experts, to be the first to tap into this innovative treasury of women's talent, owing to the fact that the Office carries out substantive examination of patent applications.
+The conditions that the environment offers for the development of women's talent in the field of IP and innovation are also important.
+The more innovation-oriented an economy is, the stronger the link between research and industry and the more successful the role of women in IP and innovation.
+Women contribute to innovation not only with their intellect and creativity, but also with their special insight into creating innovative solutions to make everyday life easier.
+For instance, the microwave, the dishwasher, the car cleaner, the clothes zipper, etc. I have the privilege and honour as the President of the Patent Office of the Republic of Bulgaria, along with its experts, to be the first to tap into this innovative treasure of women's talent, owing to the fact that the Office carries out substantive examination of patent applications.

 Who/What is your favourite female inventor/invention?